-Over the years, the term Pre-Raphaelite somehow took on a life of its own and no longer refers to just art of the Pre-Raphaelite Brotherhood, but a bohemian style of dress or a certain physical type.
+Over the years, the term Pre-Raphaelite took on a life of its own and in addition to referring to art of the Pre-Raphaelite Brotherhood, many people use it to describe a bohemian style of dress or a certain physical type.
 Usually, when I see a modern woman described as Pre-Raphaelite, it refers to her wild and flowing hair.

 Is it any wonder that ‘Pre-Raphaelite’ is used to describe luxurious tresses when masterpieces like this exist?